chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ---
 ### Introduction

-While working with organizations to determine impact by using read only and the built-in reporting, I found this was taking longer than needed and could be done easier.
+While working with organizations to determine impact using read only and the built-in reporting, I found this was taking longer than needed and could be done another way.
 I have thrown together a few PowerShell Scripts and Log Analytics Queries (KQL) in addition to notes about each policy that will help identify potential impact before a particular policy is created or applied.
+The idea is to use the results to determine impact of a policy and put in the exclusions or policy adjustments needed to minimize impact and get the desired affect of the policy.

 Not everything here is perfect and is being updated as I learn new things or new guidance becomes published.
 Also do not hesitate to comment and let me know what is not working or is working.